Using Sqoop

 Sqoop is not supported for Yandex Data Processing clusters version 2.0 and higher.
 Alternatively, use Apache Spark™ features

-Creating a JDBC connect string
+Creating a JDBC connection string

 jdbc:postgresql://<DB_server_address>:5432/<DB_name>